 How does one even begin to write about a place they fell in love with?
 I visited Ghent simply because it was enroute to Bruges– a place everyone recommended I see.
 I honestly wasn’t expecting it to be all that great and only planned to stay one day.
 But after that one day, I found myself captivated and ended up spending a whole extra day in Ghent.
 Even that wasn’t enough and I still find myself yearning to be in Ghent, sitting along the canals and soaking up all the visual details.
 If you’re planning a trip to Belgium, I beg you to make a stop in Ghent.
 Here are just a few of the reasons you need to visit Ghent, Belgium.

-The architecture throughout Belgium is incredible, but it is even more so in Ghent.
+The architecture throughout Belgium is incredible, but it is even more so in the Flanders region of Belgium.
 In 1913, the city hosted the World’s Fair.
 Most cities who hosted the fair renovated and modernized their cities.
 But Ghent decided to do the opposite.
 They restored their old buildings in a way that preserved the Medieval architecture.
 As a result, the city has a certain charm that is difficult to find elsewhere.
 When you visit Ghent, you are transported through time as you reflect on the historic facades of the buildings.